Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Efficient Construction of Linear Assemblies

+In the aTAM, $n \times 1$ lines are inherently inefficient to self-assemble, requiring the worst possible tile complexity of $n$.
+However, using signal-passing tiles it is possible to create $n \times 1$ lines using no more than $6$ tile types, regardless of the value of $n$.
+Of course, the value of $n$ must some how be encoded in the system, but rather than requiring $n$ tile types as in the aTAM, in the STAM the value of $n$ can be efficiently encoded using $\log n$ bits to require $O(1)$ tile types with $O(\log n)$ signal complexity.
+The construction we use makes use of a recursive doubling strategy where random tile binding events randomly assign the fate of each supertile at each stage, and is of independent interest in terms of using signal-passing tiles to perform recursive assembly of structures.

 We first state our result for the special case where $n$ is a power of 2 and provide a detailed construction.
 The exact tile set is given in Figure \ref{fig:line_tiles}.
-A high-level description of the recursive doubling technique is given in Figure \ref{fig:supertileIdentity}, and a small example of the assembly process for a length 8 line is given in Figure \ref{fig:exampleLine}.
-This result can be generalized to work for any positive integer $n$ by increasing the glues on the tile types of the powers of 2 construction, yielding the final result stated in Theorem~\ref{thm:nline}.
+A high-level description of the recursive doubling technique is given in Figure \ref{fig:supertileIdentity}, and a small example of the assembly process for a length $16$ line is given in Figures~\ref{fig:exampleLine1}-\ref{fig:exampleLine2}.
+This result can be generalized to work for any positive integer $n$ by increasing the glues on the tile types of the powers of $2$ construction and adding $3$ more tile types, while keeping the signal complexity at $O(\log n)$, yielding the final result stated in Theorem~\ref{thm:nline}.

-\begin{theorem} There exists an STAM system $(T,1)$ which uniquely assembles a $2^{k} \times 1$ line, for all $k \in \mathbb{N}$.
-Moreover, $T$ contains 4 tiles, and uses $O(k)$ glues per tile. \end{theorem}
+\begin{theorem} For every $k \in \mathbb{N}$, there exists an STAM system $(T,1)$ which uniquely assembles a $2^{k} \times 1$ line.
+Moreover, $T$ contains $4$ tiles, has signal complexity $O(k)$, and does not use glue deactivation. \end{theorem}

-\subsubsection{Proof of Theorem~\ref{thm:linePower}}
+\subsection{Proof of Theorem~\ref{thm:linePower}}

 \begin{proof}